facjure/public-domain-poetry/README.md

 - [Priyatam Mudivarti](www.priyatam.com): writer, engineer, and founder of [Facjure LLC](http://www.facjure.com),
 - Ata Moharreri: poet, teacher, and former managing editor of [The Massachusetts Review](http://www.massreview.org/editors)
-- Sreeharsha Mudivarti: musician, engineer, and survivor of a space ship attack.
+- Sreeharsha Mudivarti: musician, engineer, and survivor of a space ship crash.

-If you're a developer who wants to move literature forward, and interested to join, fork us, send a pull request.
+If you're a developer and want to move literature forward, fork us, add new poems, send a pull request.

-If you're a poet, publisher, or educator, help us in creating the world's largest open platform for poetry.
+If you're a poet, publisher, or educator, or simply somone interested in poetry, request access by sending an email to priyatam@facjure.com and signup for a free [github](https://github.com/) account.

+Help us, please, to create the world's largest open platform for poetry on the public domain, and beyond.

 ## Copyright & License